BlurryFarce/astropod/README.md

 - **Mars Data**: Provides current weather data from Mars, including temperature, wind speed, and atmospheric pressure, retrieved using NASA's InSight: Mars Weather Service API.
 - **Astronomy Picture of the Day (APOD)**: Displays NASA's Astronomy Picture of the Day with detailed information and descriptions.
 - **Space Podcasts**: Integrates with Spotify API to provide users with space-related podcasts and shows.
-- **Responsive Design**: The application is fully responsive, with content presented in a user-friendly grid layout for easy navigation on various devices.

 ## Demo